dansmyers/IntroToCS/Labs/3-Decisions.md

 Linux systems have the notion of privilege levels and access control.
 The top level account on any system is the **superuser** or **root** account, which has the ability to make any change to anything.
 Regular user accounts always run with privileges below that of root.
 A major goal of a malicious hacker is to perform *privilege escalation* by starting with a regular account and then using exploits to gain root access.

-`sudo` is `substitute user do`&mdash;it's a way to run individual commands with superuser-level privileges without actually logging in as the root account.
+`sudo` stands for `substitute user do`.
+It allows you to run individual commands with superuser-level privileges without actually logging in as the root account.

 `apt-get` is a standard command for managing packages and installing programs on many Linux distros.
 It has to be run as root to make system changes, so it's prefixed by `sudo`.